psaux-it/woocommerce-aras-kargo/README.md

 > via WooCommerce orders dashboard.
 The aim of script is automating the process fully.

 ## Is this approach works %100?
 What is the drawback?
 Not yet!
 As mentioned this is not a deep integration solution.
-And deep integration costs you money!
 For now useful for low volume e-commerce platforms.
 The actual drawback is we haven't any linked uniq string on both sides other than name,surname,telephone number.
 If we have multiple orders which on processing status from same customer we cannot match order with exact tracking number and you have to take manual actions.

 ## How to get rid of drawback?
 Is Aras cargo able to insert/link your woocommerce order id while receiving to cargo?
 We need to link order on both side with uniq string.
 Also ARAS end must return this uniq string to match.
 If this is possible please contribute or simply keep in touch with me for implementation.

 ## What is the current workflow?
-In default if cargo on the way (tracking number generated on ARAS end) we update order status processing to completed.
+In default if the cargo on the way (tracking number generated on ARAS end) we update order status processing to completed.
 So we assume order is completed.
 Currently script doesn't support custom shipment status like 'shipped'.
 If you use this kind of workflow wait for further versions.
 I will implement three-way (processing-shipped-completed) workflow in next releases.

 ## Will mess up anything?
 No!
 Interactive setup will ask you to validate some parsed data.
 If you don't validate the data installation part will be skipped.
 This solution never ever touch any core files of wordpress or woocommerce.
 You can uninstall any time you want.